illinois-impact/ece408_project/README.md

 The project will be broken up into 3 milestones and a final submission.
 Read the description of the final report before starting, so you can collect the necessary info along the way.

+You will be working in teams of 3.

 You are expected to adhere to University of Illinois Academic integrity standards.
 Do not attempt to subvert and of the performance-measurement aspects of the final project.
 If you are unsure about whether something does not meet those guidelines, ask a member of the teaching staff.